hilts-vaughan/hilts-vaughan.github.io/_posts/2017-02-19-dotnet-core-global-json-make-sure-it-is-at-your-root.md

 The fix is simple: just add a `global.json` specifying your SDK version.
 Or it would be, anyway if your file structure was that your app was at the root of the repo.
 Alas, that was not me so I got the above error message over and over.

-The solution was to simply drop `global.json` into the root directory of my application folder.
+The solution was to simply drop `global.json` into the root directory of my source control folder (and not in the same directory as the application).
 Bam, everything worked.

 I hope this helps someone out.